tuist/tuist/docs/docs/guides/quick-start/optimize-workflows.md

 # Optimize workflows

-Because Tuist knows about your project through your description and the insights it collects, it can optimize your workflows to make them more efficient.
+Because Tuist knows your project through your description and the insights it collects, it can optimize your workflows to make them more efficient.
 Let's see some examples.

 ## Smart test runs